Get more from your solar and battery

 How often will you use my battery?

 The frequency of us using your battery depends on how much the grid needs the support.
-Over the past year we have used on average of 100kWh per customer through our VPP program, spread over 60 events.
-To put this into perspective, that’s less energy than what is required to power your clothes dryer once a week.
+Over the past year we have used an average of less than 100kWh per customer through our VPP program, spread over 62 events.
+To put this into perspective, that’s less energy than is required to power your clothes dryer once a week for a year.

-With typical energy prices of approximately 30c/kWh and including a FiT for the energy exported, which is approximately 10c/kWh, this would have had an impact of approximately $20 per year in additional energy costs for customers (100kWh x 30c/kWh = $30 - $10 (FiT) = $20 in cost).
+Using an example of a South Australian customer who is on a flat rate of 38c/kWh and a Feed In Tariff (FiT) for the energy exported, of 10c/kWh, this would have had an impact of approximately $28 per year in additional energy costs for customers (100kWh x 38c/kWh = $38- $10 (FiT) = $28 in cost).
 This cost can be offset against a portion of your bill credits that are provided ($580 over two years).